 The Girl With No Shadow

-This literature is a hardcover edition that was published by William Morrow on April 8, 2008 and has 444 pages.
+literature that was published by William Morrow on April 8, 2008 and has 444 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Peaches for Father Francis, Chocolat, Doctor Who: The Loneliness of the Long-Distance Time Traveller (Time Trips)